The latest update to this website was at 716pm Friday evening (HST)

 ~~~ Hawaii Weather Narrative ~~~

-Glenn’s Saturday comments: I’m home here in upper Kula, Maui, I hope you have a great Friday wherever you happen to be spending it.
+Glenn’s Aloha Friday comments: I’m here in Corte Madera, California, visiting my good friend Linda.
+I hope you have a good Friday wherever you happen to be spending it.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Here’s the latest Weather Map / Vog map animation